 Did you know that vintage Levi’s are a thing?
 I kid, I kid.
 I mean, they are the classic wardrobe staple and have been for almost 150 years so I’m not sure if they were ever out of style!
-Last year, I put together a guide to buying vintage Levi’s and it’s one of the most visited posts I have on the blog.
+A while back, I put together a guide to buying vintage Levi’s and it’s one of the most visited posts I have on the blog.
 As a follow up, I met up with Toni, the gal behind my go-to shop for vintage Levi’s, Fairseason, to get her tips on our our favorite denim.
 Both Toni and I are frequently asked about sizing and the various styles, so she’s sharing everything you ever wanted to know about buying vintage Levis.

 WHERE TO BUY VINTAGE LEVI’S: